In the clothing industry there are three main types of dyes used;

 The other fantastic benefit of using azo free dyes is that they have higher absorption rates into the clothing (greater than 70%), which means less chemical and grey water runoff into the environment.

-We use natural dyes such as tumeric, onion skin, madder root and indigo in some smaller collections within our larger collections.
+We use natural dyes such as tumeric, mustard, onion skin, madder root and indigo in some smaller collections within our larger collections.
 The colour range using natural dyes is limited and the colours themselves are more muted, however the benefit (and beauty!) they provide far outweighs this small inconvenience.

 Natural dying is a small area of expertise within Nepal, and without exception the artisan dyers are all women working in their own businesses and employing other women from their local community.
 It is often performed in rural areas where the materials can be collected and gathered in abundance, and provides positive impact for rural economies.